rosyberti/website/python-course/functions.md

     	i -= 1

 	return reversedString

 ```

 ## Function Example #3: How To Calculate Absolute Value in Python

 Next, we will build a function that calculates absolute value.
-For those unfamiliar with absolute value, it is a mathematical concept that removes any concept of positive or negatiev.
+For those unfamiliar with absolute value, it is a mathematical concept that removes any concept of positive or negative.
 In other words, the absolute value of all numbers is positive.

 Let's start by creating a blank function with a docstring, as before: